Yechiel82/AISummarizer/README.md

 Move the "eng-indo.txt" to directory "data" that has created before.

 Unzip the "fine-tuned-model.zip" and "fine-tuned-tokenizer.zip".
 After unzip these two ZIP file, move them to directory "results" that has created before.
+This is a Transformer model for translate.

 Now, you can run it freely.